Barsonax/Pathfindax/README.md

 # Pathfindax
 Pathfindax is a pathfinding framework that can be used to get a path from A to B in a network of nodes.
 By default the framework provides a implementation of the A star algorithm with the following features:
 -Multithreaded
 -Support for up to 32 collision layers
--More coming!
+-Support for multiple agent sizes

 However you are free to implement the interfaces yourself to use a different algorithm.

 While the main goal was to provide a easy way to use pathfinding in duality most of the implementation is in a separate dll which can also be used without duality.

-Currently still under construction
+You can find some tutorials on the [wiki](https://github.com/Barsonax/Pathfindax/wiki).
+The source also contains some examples to show how you can use Pathfindax.

 ### Build status:
 | Branch | Status |